k-pipe/terraform-module-gke-autopilot/README.md

 | operator_version | version of the pipeline operator to be used                                           |
 | network          | network to be used for k8s cluster                                                    |
 | subnetwork       | subnetwork to be used for k8s cluster                                                 |

+## Example

+An example on how to use this terraform module in order to setup  one or multiple GKC